MohammedRaji/bloggerable/src/_docs/xml-overview.md

 The styles in `folder-1/*.scss` and `folder-2/*.scss` will be available in the `src/tmp/css/xml-sass.css`.

-#### Variables, functions, and mixins
+#### Variables, functions, mixins, and styles

-You can add local and/or global variables, functions, and mixins.
-The name of the variables, functions, and mixins must be unique to avoid override by another Sass files in the `src/_xml`.
+You can add local and/or global variables, functions, mixins, and styles.

 ##### Local example